Quasi-cluster algebras from non-orientable surfaces: Relations between quasi-arcs

 \subsection{Intersections}

 The following theorem generalises the well-known Ptolemy relations for arcs to the case of arbitrary curves in $\SM$.
 An interesting consequence is that, by ``resolving intersections'' recursively, it allows one to write the $\lambda$-length of a multigeodesic with intersections as a linear combination of $\lambda$-lengths of multigeodesics consisting of pairwise compatible simple curves.
 This will be crucial in the proof of Theorem \ref{theorem:basis}.
-Note that in the orientable case, a similar result will appear in \cite{MW:resolutions}.
+Note that in the orientable case, a similar result has recently appeared in \cite{MW:resolutions}.

 \begin{theorem} Let $\alpha$ be a multigeodesic with an intersection point $p$.
 Then we can write

 where $\beta$ and $\gamma$ are the two multigeodesics obtained by resolving the intersection at $p$, and $\varepsilon_1 , \varepsilon_2 \in \{ -1 , 1 \}$ are functions depending only on the topological type of $\alpha$, $\beta$ and $\gamma$ (see Figure \ref{fig:resolution}). \end{theorem}